 What this means for you is if you have data about people stored in your Jira or Confluence, and they request you to delete that data, you should do so as soon as possible.

 To do this, you first need to find this data.
 You can imagine that searching for this data can be extremely complicated, especially if this data is stored in different Confluence pages and/or Jira tickets.
 In order to avoid the time-consuming search for data within any conceivable Confluence page and Jira ticket, Jira and Confluence include built-in features.
-In the following, we will present these and compare them with the possibilities of the “GDPR (DSGVO) and Security” app.
+In the following, we will present these and compare them with the possibilities of the “Data Protection and Security Toolkit for Jira and Confluence’ app.

 For Atlassian Cloud products, the “right to be forgotten” is fully covered by the ability to submit requests to the Atlassian Support.
 This applies with the exception of content stored by third-party applications.
 If you are a cloud user and receive a request for deletion of personal data, you can submit a support ticket to Atlassian, through which the support will anonymize the content of the requested user.
 However, this option is not available for server and data center users.

 For Jira Server and DC, there are certain workarounds for the “right to be forgotten” where you use SQL scripts in your database.
 Learn more about this in the Atlassian documentation.
 However, this option can be very challenging and takes a lot of time.

 For Confluence Server/DC, there are a number of custom scripts that must be run manually by admins.
 Learn more about this in this section of the Atlassian documentation.
 Even with this method, many users may reach their limits and have to spend too many resources.